GLOBAL MARKETS-US stocks edge up, euro slips on ECB comments

 The ECB's new staff projections put gross domestic product

-in a range of falling 0.9 percent to growing just 0.3 percent
+in a range of falling by 0.9 percent to growing by just 0.3

 U.S. benchmark Treasury yields dipped to near their lowest